Language Models That Walk the Talk: A Framework for Formal Fairness Certificates: Experimental Results

 \subsection{Datasets}

 \paragraph{Gender bias mitigation.}

-To mitigate gender bias in the learned representations, we employ transfer learning to pre-train a Keras embedding layer using a curated set of gender-specific words~\cite{bolukbasi2016man}.
+To mitigate gender bias in the learned representations, we employ transfer learning to pre-train a Keras embedding layer using a curated set of gender-specific words curated in prior work~\cite{bolukbasi2016man}.
 The model is trained to cluster gendered word pairs (e.g., \token{man}–\token{woman}, \token{male}–\token{female}, \token{king}–\token{queen}) into a shared semantic class, minimizing the distance between them in the embedding space, while ensuring that unrelated words are separated.
 This strategy helps the model internalize semantic neutrality with respect to gender, which is critical for downstream fairness-sensitive tasks.
+Detailed preprocessing steps on the pre-training dataset can be found in \Cref{sec:adult_preprocessing}.

-The dataset used in gender bias mitigation transformer training in this study is the Adult Census dataset~\cite{adult_2}, including demographic information from the 1994 U.S. Census.
+The dataset used in the model training for the task of gender bias mitigation in this study is the Adult Census dataset~\cite{adult_2}, including demographic information from the 1994 U.S. Census.
 The task is to predict whether an individual’s income exceeds \$50,000 per year, revealing potential biases in predictions based on race, gender, and other sensitive features.
 This dataset has been widely used in the context of fairness in machine learning~\cite{lahoti2020fairness, friedler2019comparative, patel2024design, le2022survey}.
-Detailed preprocessing steps on the dataset can be found in \Cref{sec:adult_preprocessing}.
+Detailed preprocessing steps, including the serialization of tabular data by converting to a sentence dataset so that it is consumable by transformers \cite{badaro2023transformers}, with prior literature supporting this method \cite{chen2019tabfact,suadaa2021towards,chen2020logical}, can be found in \Cref{sec:data_cons_pre_tab}.

 \paragraph{Toxicity detection.} The prevalence of toxic comments on social networking sites poses a significant threat to the psychological well-being of online users, which is why moderation is crucial~\cite{pavlopoulos2020toxicity,martens2015toxicity}.
 To address this challenge, researchers have turned to machine learning algorithms as a means of categorizing and identifying toxic contents~\cite{patel2025detecting, 10.1145/3038912.3052591}.